Kubernetes Installation

 If RBAC isn’t enabled on your cluster (for example, if you’re on GKE with legacy authorization or Minikube without RBAC), run:

-You can also generate tokens through the Web UI here https://my.webhookrelay.com/tokens or
+You can also generate tokens through the Web UI here or relay token create

 command on the CLI.